-- (d) Each Collecting Society will: - (i) consult with Members prior to making any substantive changes to their distribution policy; and - (ii) publish 'plain English' guidelines on their distribution policy and make them available to Members and Licensees. - 5.1 In 2019-2020, Screenrights distributed payments in accordance with its Distribution Policy and Constitution.

-- 5.2 No substantive changes were made to the Distribution Policy in 2019-2020.
-A copy of the Distribution Policy can be accessed from Screenrights' corporate website.6 - 5.3 Under the Distribution Policy, royalties relating to the 2014, 2015 and 2016 distribution years were due to expire on 30 June 2020 and any undistributed royalties from those years would have been rolled over.
-However, in response to the COVID-19 pandemic, Screenrights' Board made the decision to extend that deadline so that members have until 30 April 2021 to submit their claims for those undistributed royalties. - 5.4 Screenrights has published 'Plain English' guidelines on the Distribution Policy which set out how royalties are calculated in detail.
+- (d) Each Collecting Society will: - (i) consult with Members prior to making any substantive changes to their distribution policy; and - (ii) publish 'plain English' guidelines on their distribution policy and make them available to Members and Licensees. - 5.1 In 2021-2022, Screenrights distributed payments in accordance with its Distribution Policy and Constitution. - 5.2 No substantive changes were made to the Distribution Policy in 2021-2022.
+A copy of the Distribution Policy can be accessed from Screenrights' corporate website.6 - 5.3 All undistributed royalties from the 2018 distribution year have been rolled over to the 2022 distribution year.
+Any royalties still in dispute from the 2018 year have moved into the Competing Claims Fund (CCF), which allows members an additional 12 months to resolve their competing claims to these royalties. - 5.4 Screenrights has published 'Plain English' guidelines on the Distribution Policy which set out how royalties are calculated in detail.
 These guidelines are also available on the corporate website.7